SapanShiv/bookstore-application/README.md

 ## Script files for creating database and tables in MySQL

-Please refer to the scripts file present in bookstore-application project
+Please refer to the scripts file present in bookstore-application project To connect to mysql db execute the below command to create a user with privileges to connect to mysql if it doesn't exist:
+CREATE USER 'root'@'localhost' IDENTIFIED BY 'cafu';
+GRANT ALL PRIVILEGES ON *.* TO 'root'@'localhost';
+COMMIT;

 ### Build